bifurcation/mls-appsync/draft-barnes-mls-appsync.md

 Application component:
 : A subsystem of an application that has access to an MLS group.

+Component ID:
+: An identifier for an application component.
+These identifiers are assigned by the application.

 # Protocol Overview

 The mechansms in this document take MLS mechanisms that are either not